jeffleeismyhero/devise-ios-rails/README.md

 - authentication is handled by user token which is generated for each user during the registration process.

 To make it work you need to run migration that adds `authentication_token` column to your Devise model.
-If your ModelName is `User`, than the migration should look like this:
+If your ModelName is `User` then the migration should look like this:
 ```ruby
 class AddUniqueTokenToUser < ActiveRecord::Migration
   def change